-Notes: Grade of C or higher is required for each academic specialization and major course.
-To register for the Methods Block students must meet each requirement for unconditional acceptance into the Educator Certification Program.
+Notes: Grade of at least a C is required for each academic specialization and major course.
+To register for the Methods Block students must meet each requirement for unconditional acceptance into the School of Education.

 - D. Electives (3 hours) - E. Total (132-135 hours)